 Are you looking for a vegan mashed potato recipe?
 These roasted garlic mashed potatoes are your easy incredibly delicious answer!
-Simply roast whole garlic cloves until they’re creamy soft inside, and mash them into smooth fluffy starchy potatoes—guaranteed goodness right off the stove.
+All you do is roast whole garlic cloves until theyโre creamy soft and mash the garlic into well-cooked soft potatoes.
+Use coconut milk and olive oil in place of the usual butter and milk and you get creamy vegan roasted garlic mashed potatoes!

-- The creamy white liquid we stir into Thai curry dishes is the exact same pure coconut milk we mash into these potatoes.
+- The same pure coconut milk (affiliate link) you might stir into a Thai curry dish is the same creamy white liquid we mash into these potatoes.
 Lite coconut milk is fine here.
-Don’t mistakenly use the Coco Lopez coconut milk with sugar, that’s for pina coladas.
-Coconut water has no fat, and is not a good substitute.
+Donโt mistakenly use the Coco Lopez coconut milk with sugar, thatโs for pina coladas.
+Coconut water has no fat, and so it’s not a good substitute either.

 - If you don’t want to take the time to roast the garlic, just steam them along with the potatoes, as in this Vegan Shepherd’s Pie recipe.